 Even if all of your accounts are clear for the moment, the only thing you store in them or use within them, are debt repayment instruments.
 Yes, our hard-earned money, stored in bank accounts is just debt repayment instruments created by the government so you can pay debts like credit cards, mortgages, bills, loans, etc.

 But doesn’t the money have inherent value as well, isn’t it backed by something representative of the issuing country’s GDP, or something similar?
-Well, let’s talk about what all this “money” in our bank accounts really represent.
+Well, let’s talk about what all this “money” in our bank accounts really represents.

 Money is a bit of an abstract word, and its true definition is a medium of exchange in the form of coins and banknotes, in addition to being assets, property, and resources owned by someone or something.